On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-To illustrate this difference, \fig{fig:sub11} uses a ``heatmap'' for a specific yet representative two-flow combination, $(r_1, b_1) = (4,10)$ and $(r_2, b_2) = (10,18)$, while varying their respective deadlines.
-As shown in the figure, the static priority scheduler, when combined with reshaping, performs as well as a dynamic priority scheduler, except for a relatively small (triangular) region where $d_1$ and $d_2$ are close to each other and both of intermediate values\footnote{When $d_2$ and $d_1$ are close but small, an edf-based dynamic priority scheduler behaves like a static priority one since the small deadlines call for a very large bandwidth compared to the average rates of both flows.
-Conversely, when $d_2$ and $d_1$ are close but large, both schedulers can meet the deadlines with a bandwidth equal to the sum of the flows' average rates.}.
-Towards better characterizing this range, \ie $d_2 > \frac{b_2}{r_2}$ and $d_1 < \frac{b_1}{r_1}$, we see that the supremum of $\frac{\widetilde{R}^{*}_s - R^*}{\widetilde{R}^{*}_s}$ is achieved at $d_1 = d_2 = \frac{b_1+ b_2}{r_1+r_2}$, with $\widetilde{R}^{*}_s = \frac{b_1}{d_1} + r_2$, and $R^* = r_1 + r_2$.
+The results are reported in \fig{fig:sub11}, and, as mentioned, are in the form of a heat-map of the relative bandwidth differences as the flows' respective deadlines vary.
+As shown in the figure, a static priority scheduler, when combined with reprofiling, performs as well as an edf scheduler, except for a relatively small (triangular) region where $d_1$ and $d_2$ are close to each other and both of intermediate values\footnote{(i) When $d_2$ and $d_1$ are close and small, the bandwidth required to meet the deadlines is very large under either edf or static priority schedulers.
+This ensures that both produce similar transmissions' orders.
+Consider, for example, a low-priority (larger deadline) burst that arrives $(d_1-d_2)$ before a high-priority (smaller deadline) one.
+It has higher priority under edf, and the speed of the link ensures it is transmitted before the arrival of the high-priority burst, which ensures no difference between edf and a static priority scheduler. \\ (ii) When $d_2$ and $d_1$ are close but large, both schedulers meet their deadlines with the same bandwidth, \ie the sum of the flows' average rates.}.
+Towards better characterizing this range, \ie $d_2 > \frac{b_2}{r_2}$ and $d_1 < \frac{b_1}{r_1}$, we see that the supremum of $\frac{\widetilde{R}^{*}_R - R^*}{\widetilde{R}^{*}_R}$ is achieved at $d_1 = d_2 = \frac{b_1+ b_2}{r_1+r_2}$, with $\widetilde{R}^{*}_R = \frac{b_1}{d_1} + r_2$, and $R^* = r_1 + r_2$.
 The relative difference in bandwidth between the two schemes is then of the form

 which can be shown to be upper-bounded by $0.5$.
-In other words, in the two-flow case, the (optimal) dynamic scheduler can result in a bandwidth saving of at most $50\%$ when compared to a static priority scheduler with (optimal) reshaping, and this happens when the deadlines of the two flows are very close to each other.
-This is unlikely in practice, and we expand on this in Section~\ref{sec:perf_nflows}.
+In other words, in the two-flow case, the (optimal) edf scheduler can result in a bandwidth saving of at most $50\%$ when compared to a static priority scheduler with (optimal) reprofiling.
+This happens when the deadlines of the two flows are very close to each other, a scenario unlikely in practice.

 \\